Eben-Success/Blog_Site_Django/readme.md

-# Project Documentation
+# Project Documentation - Success Blog

-> Used Bootstrap to create frontend and Django for the backend
+> Used Bootstrap to build the frontend and Django for the backend

-It has the following features:
+Success blog has the following features:

 * Login
 * Register